awsdocs/amazon-ec2-user-guide-windows/doc_source/troubleshoot-connect-windows-instance.md

 1. Log in to the [Systems Manager Console](https://console.aws.amazon.com/systems-manager/)\.

-1. Verify that you are in the same region as the impaired instance\.
+1. Verify that you are in the same Region as the impaired instance\.

 1. Open the [AWSSupport\-TroubleshootRDP](https://console.aws.amazon.com/systems-manager/automation/execute/AWSSupport-TroubleshootRDP) document\.